tisuchi/example-project/README.md

 If you want to run the Unit Test, then just run the following command.
 `vendor/bin/phpunit` on the project root directory.

+If you have any question, feel free to knock me tisuchi@gmail.com

 Enjoy.